Lochinver: Religion

 Lochinver has three churches, The Church of Scotland, The Free Church and The Free Presbyterian Church.
 The Free Presbyterian Church no longer has services on a Sunday; local people attend at Ullapool.

 Proposed railway link

-In the 1890s, it was suggested that a railway be constructed from Invershin to Lochinver, to 'open up' the Highlands and provide a direct rail connection with ferries to the Western Isles.
+In the 1890s, it was suggested that a railway be constructed from Culrain to Lochinver, to 'open up' the Highlands and provide a direct rail connection with ferries to the Western Isles.
 This scheme was an alternative to a proposed route to Ullapool from Garve.
 In the event, neither were able to obtain funding.

 Media

 The Highlands and Islands - A Royal Tour, is a 1973 documentary about Prince Charles' visit to the Highlands and Islands, directed by Oscar Marzaroli.

 The 2017 film Edie about a widowed pensioner who climbs Suilven, was directed by Simon Hunter.

 The 2024 DS Max Craigie novel The Devil You Know, by Neil Lancaster, includes action scenes at Lochinver Police Station, with mention of the war memorial, the Lochinver Larder, and Lochinver Lifeboat Station.